 Figure 3.34: Logit function

-The probability of failure, q, is expressed in terms of the probability of success, p: q = 1 - p, because probabilities sum to 1.
+In this expression, the probability of failure, q, is expressed in terms of the probability of success, p; q = 1 - p, because probabilities sum to 1.
 Even though in our case, credit default would probably be considered a failure in the sense of real-world outcomes, the positive outcome (response variable = 1 in a binary problem) is conventionally considered "success" in mathematical terminology.
 The logit function is also called the log odds, because it is the natural logarithm of the odds ratio, p/q.
 Odds ratios may be familiar from the world of gambling, via phrases such as "the odds are 2 to 1 that team a defeats team b."